Chaz Davies

-Chaz Davies (born 10 February 1987 in Knighton, Powys, Wales), is a former motorcycle racer who announced his retirement from competition in September 2021.
-For 2022, Davies is to become a rider-coach working with Ducati and Feel Racing, mentoring Alvaro Bautista and Michael Ruben Rinaldi in World Superbikes and Nicolo Bulega in Ducati's inaugural World Supersport season, riding the Panigale V-twin.
+Chaz Richard Page Davies (born 10 February 1987) is a Welsh motorcycle racer primarily known for his career in the Superbike World Championship, where he finished three times as runner-up.
+In 2024, Davies was confirmed as a rider in the MotoE World Championship, an electrically powered race series.

-He was the 2011 World Supersport champion and also the 2011 BBC Wales Sports Personality of the Year.
+Davies was the 2011 World Supersport champion and also the 2011 BBC Wales Sports Personality of the Year.

 Career

 Early career

 Davies started racing in the British Mini Moto championship in 1995, moving up to Junior Road racing in 1999.
 In the same season he was given special dispensation at the age of 12 to take part in the Aprilia Challenge 125cc Championship.
 Davies finished 6th overall, and was the only rider to finish every race in a points scoring position.
 He set a new lap record at Donington Park National circuit, and was awarded 'Superteen of the Year'.
 He stayed with the series for a second year, and was runner up in the championship.

-In 2001 Davies moved to the British 125 Championship, placing seventh after completing 8 of 13 rounds.
+In 2001, Davies moved to the British 125 Championship, placing seventh after completing 8 of 13 rounds.
 Davies was the youngest winner of a British Championship race in July at Thruxton at the age of 14 years 5 months.
 Davies also contested all rounds of the Spanish National 125 Championship with the Telefonica Movistar team under the management of Alberto Puig.
 He was nominated for BBC "Young Sports Personality of the Year."

-In 2002 management company Dorna Sports placed Chaz with Team Matteoni Racing to compete in the 125cc Grand Prix World Championship riding a kit Aprilia.
+In 2002, management company Dorna Sports placed Chaz with Team Matteoni Racing to compete in the 125cc Grand Prix World Championship riding a kit Aprilia.
 Davies became the youngest rider to compete in a full season of GP Motorcycle racing.